ResonAit·auth

 We never store your password

-Your recovery codes are treated with the same care as your password.
-Each code is individually hashed before storage.
-We can verify a code when you use it, but we can never read your codes back — which is why we can only show them to you once, at the moment they are generated.
+Your recovery codes are treated the same way — individually hashed before storage.
+We can verify a code when you use it, but we can never read your codes back, which is why we can only show them to you once.

 Sensitive data is encrypted at rest

-Information like your authenticator keys is encrypted before it ever reaches our database.
-We use the same encryption standard trusted by governments for protecting classified material.
-Even with direct database access, this data cannot be read without the encryption key.
+Information like your authenticator keys is encrypted before it ever reaches our database, using the same standard trusted by governments for protecting classified material.

 Connections are always encrypted

 All communication between your browser and our servers is encrypted in transit.
-We enforce HTTPS on every request, so your credentials, tokens, and personal information cannot be intercepted or tampered with while traveling over the network.
+We enforce HTTPS on every request.

 Tokens are signed and encrypted

-When you sign in, authentication tokens are issued to prove your identity to other applications.
-These tokens are digitally signed so they cannot be forged, and encrypted so their contents cannot be read by unauthorized parties.
+Authentication tokens issued at sign-in are digitally signed (so they cannot be forged) and encrypted (so their contents cannot be read by unauthorized parties).

 Phishing-resistant sign-in

-Passkeys are built on a standard that binds your credential to this specific site.
+Passkeys are bound to this specific site.
 Unlike a password, a passkey cannot be typed into a fake login page — your device will simply refuse.
-This makes passkeys one of the strongest defenses against phishing attacks available today.

 Proof Key for Code Exchange